-- Communication from the complainant: October 2018 - Communication from the IPU: Letter addressed to the President of the Senate (September 2018) - Communication from the IPU to the complainant: October 2018 the original rebellion charges, issued a warrant for his arrest, basically reviving those charges.
+However, on 31 August 2018, President Duterte, through Proclamation No. 572, decided that Senator Trillanes had not fulfilled the amnesty conditions and ordered his arrest.
+Senator Trillanes sought protective custody in the Senate until 25 September 2018, when RTC 150, which had dealt with the original rebellion charges, issued a warrant for his arrest, basically reviving those charges.
 The police subsequently escorted Senator Trillanes out of the Senate building.
 He was released on bail that same day.
 RTC 148, which is handling the coup d'état case, is due to pronounce itself shortly on whether or not these charges will be re-opened.
 If RTC 148 decides that the case should be re-opened, Senator Trillanes will be arrested immediately, as it concerns a non-bailable offence.